vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The sufferings are intended only to reveal, to some, their offences with their consequences and then conceal them in order to create utter disgust, disgust like that of Perialvar who says:--- "My mind cannot bear the thought of living in _samsāra_, which is like living in a house in the roof of which there is a serpent," so that thereby they, too, might long for the release from _samsāra_ which _Iśvara_ has made up His mind to confer on them.
 In such contexts, the aspect of the experience of sorrow or pain is the fruit of evil deeds (in the past).
 The correction that ensures and that generates (the desire for) performing _prāyaścitta_ is the fruit of the _upāya_, viz. _prapatti_.

+[^77]:
+Azhvan on losing his eye-sight did not long for his eyes again, as they would make him look at the objects of sense-pleasures.

 Among these, some punishments are the fruit of certain good deeds in the past which have begun to operate (prārabdha).
 When the crow (Kakasura in the _Rāmāyaṇa_) fell (at _Śrī_ _Rāma_'s feet) praying for life, the Lord gave him his life; the fruit of his _prapatti_ was full and complete.
 Even the punishment inflicted on this wicked crow whereby he lost the sight of one eye was not really of the nature of a punishment.
 It was a special form of favour (because it would prevent him from doing evil again),

 Therefore just as we learn that the Lord's punishment, which is brought about by sins committed in an instant (but) which make the sinner wallow in Hell till the great dissolution (Bramā Pralaya), has great potency, so also we should learn that the special form of praņāma to _Śrī_ Kṛṣṇa which is called [^78] sukrita pranāma has great potency, for it has been said: "A single praņāma to _Śrī_ Kṛṣṇa enables a man who wanders about in the wild and trackless forest of _samsāra_ to reach the boundary called _mokṣa_" and also : “ Would it be right to say that a single sukrita pranāma  to _Śrī_ Kṛṣṇa is equal to ten horse sacrifices ?
 (No).
 The man who has performed ten horse sacrifices returns again to (_samsāra_), but the man who has performed 'praņāma to _Śrī_ Kṛṣṇa never returns".
 In accordance with the truths revealed in these _śloka_s, we should interpret the following texts without circumscribing the potency of _prapatti_, in so far as it does not conflict with the meaning of the _śāstra_ :.- "He who performs _prapatti_ only once and says, “I am Thine"-to him I grant freedom from fear of all beings.
 This is my vow", " If you are afraid of sin, O Bharata, desist from all action and remain with the thought that Nārāyaṇa is alone the object to be attained by all possible means ", and “Even if a man born of a low caste performs _prapatti_ to the Lord and that only once, the Lord protects him even if he has murdered his father and mother",

+[^78]:
+Sukṛta praṇāma consists in folding the two hands in añjali thrice and in performing aṣṭāṅ_ga_ namaskāram twelve times touching the ground with the brow, the nose, the eyes and the cheeks.

 "The Lord protects him even if he has murdered his father and his mother" - Only when this has not been committed after _prapatti_, will this _śloka_ not be opposed to the rule concering prayaschitta.
 If it be done after _prapatti_, we have already shown how redemption could be obtained.
 In this way also could be easily explained such passages as this :- "Good men protect those who have sought their protection and who pray to them saying, "I am yours", even though they have murdered their fathers".